daiwikpal/physics_simulation/README.md

 # physics_simulation
-This is a cool projectile motional HTML 5 applet.
+This is a cool projectile motion HTML 5 applet.